Cogniac/cogniac-sdk-py/README.md

-Python 2.7 SDK for Cogniac Public API
+Python SDK for Cogniac Public API

+Supported Python versions: Python 2.7 and Python 3

 This client library provides access to most of the common functionality of the Cogniac public API.